How to Write Dialogue in a Story: Tips for Engaging and Realistic Conversations

 Tip: Keep dialogue concise and to the point.
 If a character needs to convey a lot of information, intersperse it with interactions or actions.

 • Example Before: “I’ve been thinking a lot about our relationship and I feel like we’re not on the same page anymore.
-I think we need to communicate more and really try to understand each other’s perspectives because that’s the only way we can move forward and be happy.”
+I think we need to communicate more and try to understand each other’s perspectives because that’s the only way we can move forward and be happy.”

 • Example After: “We’re not on the same page.
 We need to communicate better to move forward.”